Zoobles!

 Zoobles! is a miniature figure toyline created by Spin Master.
 The toyline is a spin-off of the Bakugan toyline, meant to appeal to the female demographic.
 Zoobles! were released in August 2010 in the United States, consisting of a wide variety of sphere shaped animal creatures that could close into a ball and when placed on a magnetic stand called "Happitat", would open up into a unique figure.
-The success of the franchise resulted in the worldwide release of the Spin Master toyline, including Japan, where it is licensed by the Japanese toy division of Sega and has spun one Japanese-Korean animated series and a Nintendo DS game (Spring to Life).
-The toyline was very short-lived for a while, discontinuing in 2012 and went on a hiatus until 2021.

-In September 2021, the toyline has gotten a reboot with a whole new set of characters and taking on a more modern, trendy theme.
+The success of the franchise resulted in the worldwide release of the Spin Master toyline, including Japan, where it is licensed by the Japanese toy division of Sega and has spun one Japanese-Korean animated series and a Nintendo DS game Zoobles!
+Spring to Life!.
+The toy line was short-lived, ending in 2012 and going on hiatus until 2021, when the toy line was relaunched with an all-new set of characters and a more modern, trendy theme.

 Terminology

 Zoobles

 The Zoobles are magical mischievous creatures whose gimmick is to roll into their ball forms.
 Depending on the canon, the series is divided into two in each regions.
 For the western versions, Zoobles live in the mystical Zooble Isle.
 Each Zooble was full of mischief and can also assume their ball forms to travel into great distances.
 In the Japanese version, the Zoobles were born in the Magical Candy Factory, each of them were based on sweets and flavors.
 They all live in the magical world of Candy Land, where they all live their daily lives.